lineality/Online_Voting_Using_One_Time_Pads/README.md

 # About One Time Pads
-A one-time-pad is not the same as a re-use-able 'code' that 'encodes' a signal that can then also be 'decoded,' though the terminology can be a bit unclear in overlapping between the two.
+A one-time-pad is not the same as a re-use-able 'code' that 'encodes' a signal that can then also be 'decoded.'
+Unfortunately, the terminology can be overlapping and so a bit unclear between the two.
+For example, the term 'encode,' is used in both cases.

+A 'one time pad' is, historically, literally, a physical note-pad that is only used one time, hence the term "one-time-pad."

 There is no pattern or system behind a one-time-code that can be outsmarted or 'cracked.'
 The only way to 'decode' a one-time-pad 'encrypted' message is with that one-time-pad, because it is a one-by-one, one-for-one, one character at a time, change of what the original text says.